jefmud/flask_file/README.md

 ## Security Considerations

     Authentication: The module does not include user authentication.
 Do not deploy in a production environment without implementing proper authentication and authorization mechanisms.
+    You can use your own authentication and integrate it to the FlaskFile object.
     File Sanitization: Uses secure_filename from werkzeug.utils to sanitize file and folder names.
     Path Security: Ensures that all file operations are confined within the specified root directory to prevent directory traversal attacks.
     Serving Files: Files are served securely using Flask's send_from_directory function.